-Creating a positive customer experience is something that is important to all retail stores, an unhappy customer who walks out that door may never come back.
+Creating a positive customer experience is something important for all retail stores, an unhappy customer may never come back.

 Stores want happy customers and we are starting to see more of these efforts applied to Black Friday sales.

-However, if you are really eager to get a great deal camping out or lining up really early may be an option for you.
+However, if you are eager to get a great deal camping out or lining up disturbingly early may be an option for you.

 Sometimes the great deals will be stocked at the back of the store requiring you to walk through the store and past regular-priced products.